integralfx/MemTestHelper/DDR4 OC Guide.md

   1. 8Gb Samsung B-die
   2. 16Gb Micron Rev. B
   3. 8Gb Micron Rev. E, 4Gb Samsung E-die, 8Gb Hynix DJR, 8Gb Nanya B-die
-  4. 8Gb Hynix CJR
-  5. 8Gb Samsung D-die
+  4. 8Gb Hynix CJR, 8Gb Samsung D-die
   6. 16Gb Micron Rev. E, 8Gb Samsung C-die
   7. 8Gb Hynix AFR
   8. 4Gb Samsung D-die
   9. 8Gb Hynix MFR
   10. 4Gb Samsung S-die
   * Based off [buildzoid's ranking](https://www.reddit.com/r/overclocking/comments/8cjla5/the_best_manufacturerdie_of_ddr_ram_in_order/dxfgd4x/).
+  * Note that the ICs that have the same rank are in no particular order.

 ### Temperatures and Its Effect on Stability
 * Generally, the hotter your RAM is the less stability it will have at higher frequencies and/or tighter timings.